daremat/es6-epf/README.md

   "license": "MIT"
 }
 ```
-`dependencies` and `devDependencies`, this is where the new packages will be set up when you install a new one.
+`dependencies` and `devDependencies`, this is where the new packages will be set up when you install a new one, dependencies will be also
+package in the futur when you will serve a final version for instance, and devDependencies are only save for developpers, like npx might be installed
+as dev dependencies.
 You can also see the `test` label into the `scripts` path.
 It's a shortcut to all developper to run the test, they just have to run
 `npm run **test**` from the command line and the `echo \"Error: no test specified\" && exit 1` will be run.
 We gonna see later how to
 implement some test.